mum0n/model_size/docs/size_structured_model_snowcrab.md

 $$\boldsymbol{\epsilon} = F( \text{size}, \text{temperature}, \text{depth}, \text{substrate gain size}\\
 \text{space}, \text{year}, \text{season}, \text{space x year} ).$$

-where each random spatial component is following a CAR structure, random time component is following an AR1 structure, and other covariates are following RW2 structure.
+where each random spatial component is follows a CAR structure, random time components follow an AR1 structure, and all other covariates follow a RW2 structure.
 Simpler or more complex forms can be used.
-This represents a reasonable balance between computational complexity/interpretability/information availablity vs computational time/and model stabilty.
+This represents a reasonable balance between computational complexity/interpretability/information availability vs computational time/model stability.